gbgabiola/100DaysOfCode/r1-log.md

 ## Day 76: October 12, Friday
 **Today's Progress**: 2nd section of RWD in FCC and Core Concept section in pre-programming are done.

+## Day 77: October 13, Saturday
+**Today's Progress**: Diving in the Applied Visual Design (3rd section) of RWD in FCC.
+Learned a lot in learn.co functions and scope section.
+Understanding more about frameworks and APIs in pre-programming.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: